Welcome Qiskitters to the Quantum Information Science Kit (Qiskit for short)!

 Learn about and how to program quantum circuits using Qiskit Terra.

-Learn Qiskit from the textbook quantum algorithms, like Shor, Grover, and Deutsch-Jozsa.
+Learn about textbook quantum algorithms, like Deutsch-Jozsa, Grover, and Shor using Qiskit Terra.

 Learn how to develop and the fundamentals of quantum applications using Qiskit Aqua